 incorporates such information when assessing newly originated financial assets going forward.

-hold and collect contractual cash flows.
-However, considering the economic viability of carrying the delinquent
+to hold and collect contractual cash flows.
+However, considering the economic viability of carrying the

-portfolios in the books of the Company, it may sell these portfolios to banks and/or asset reconstruction
+delinquent portfolios in the books of the Company, it may sell these portfolios to banks and/or asset

-interest rate (EIR).
+effective interest rate (EIR).
 For further details, refer note no. 2.1(i).
-The expected credit loss (ECL) calculation for
+The expected credit loss (ECL)

 (b) Debt instruments at FVOCI

-The objective of the business model is achieved both by collecting contractual cash flows and selling the
+(i) The objective of the business model is achieved both by collecting contractual cash flows and

-financial assets; and Contractual terms of the asset give rise on specified dates to cash flows that are
+(ii) Contractual terms of the asset give rise on specified dates to cash flows that are Solely

-such changes being recognised in other comprehensive income (OCI).
-The interest income on these assets
+with such changes being recognised in other comprehensive income (OCI).
+The interest income on

-is recognised in profit or loss.
-The ECL calculation for debt instruments at FVOCI is explained in subsequent
+these assets is recognised in profit or loss.
+The ECL calculation for debt instruments at FVOCI is

-requirement of the Company’s deposit program and mortgage loans portfolio where the Company periodically
+asset requirement of the Company’s deposit program and mortgage loans portfolio where the Company

-resorts to partially selling the loans by way of assignment to willing buyers are classified as FVOCI.
+periodically resorts to partially selling the loans by way of assignment to willing buyers are classified as

 (c) Debt instruments at FVTPL

-assets are recorded and measured in the Balance Sheet at fair value.
-Interest and dividend incomes are
+trading assets are recorded and measured in the Balance Sheet at fair value.
+Interest and dividend

-recorded in interest income and dividend income, respectively according to the terms of the contract, or
+incomes are recorded in interest income and dividend income, respectively according to the terms of

 (d) Equity investments designated under FVOCI